WERG: History

 In 1999, the welcome news came that WERG would be getting all-new studios and much-needed office space.
 WERG was finally able to move from the hidden recesses of the Zurn Science Center basement, into the Walker Building at 7th and Peach Streets.
 Construction on the new facilities began in the spring of 2000.
-Legendary station engineer and Gannon professor Dr. John Duda was instrumental in the design of the new facilities, but sadly was never able to see them finished; Dr. Duda died in 2000, leaving behind a legacy that is now commemorated each spring with the annual Duda Awards, presented to students on the WERG staff who have demonstrated excellence in various broadcasting techniques over the previous academic year.
+Legendary station engineer and Gannon professor Dr. John Duda was instrumental in the design of the new facilities, but was never able to see them finished; Duda died in 2000, leaving behind a legacy that is now commemorated each spring with the annual Duda Awards, presented to students on the WERG staff who have demonstrated excellence in various broadcasting techniques over the previous academic year.

 WERG began broadcasting from the Walker Building studios in September 2000, and the station was now utilizing digital broadcasting technology: the DigiLink IV from Arrakis Systems.
 The DigiLink IV made it possible for WERG to begin continuous operation without having to sign off after midnight.
 In 2002, Gannon University hired local broadcaster and Gannon alumnus Chet LaPrice to oversee WERG operations.
 Chet was the longtime music director and midday host on Country 98 WXTA.

 Since the station's inception, WERG's signal had emanated from an antenna in downtown Erie.
 The antenna, being below average terrain for Erie County, resulted in an inferior signal that faded rapidly as one moved away from the city.
 The Gannon administration began looking into the possibility of relocating the station's antenna to high ground south of the city.

 On June 30, 2005, at 9:50 a.m., WERG moved from 89.9 FM to 90.5 FM and began transmitting from its new antenna in Summit Township.
 On-air, the station is now identified by dial position and call letters: 90.5 WERG.
 The new-and-improved signal brought clear reception throughout Northwestern Pennsylvania, eastern Ohio, western New York, and southern Ontario.

 In 2014, 90.5 WERG was the recipient of the Abraham & Borst Award for "Best College Station in the Nation."
 Later that year, 90.5 WERG moved from its fourteen-year home in the Walker Building to the brand-new Center for Communication and the Arts, located at 700 Peach Street on the Gannon Campus.
 Offices and studio facilities are located in Room 201 on the second floor of the SCA building.
 The building was officially dedicated and blessed at 10:00 am on September 5, 2014.

 90.5 WERG is an NBC News Radio affiliate, and also carries regional newscasts from Erie News Now.